How to Declutter Your Gmail Inbox

 • Starred First — You can “star” certain emails or senders on the left side of the email, and they will show up first in the future.

 • Multiple Inboxes — For those with more than one Gmail account, this inbox lets you view up to five custom sections alongside your inbox and easily alternate between them.
+This setup can prevent a cluttered mailbox by separating different types of emails.

 Gmail inbox types